JacobParis/tornado/README.md

 A person can only get so much done in a day so I'm also adding a little error message if you try to add too many tasks before archiving them.

 The cards sit asymmetrically on very small screens (iPhone 5 size) so I'll add a breakpoint where they're centered at that scale

+The dialogs should have keyboard support, where you can press enter after typing to submit the form.
+The edit dialog is a unique case where we actually have two action buttons, and we can change which one we're targeting based on whether there's text or not in the field.